 Alfred University is dedicated to providing all students with full access to its facilities, student programs, activities, and services, as well as providing academic accommodations for students with disabilities.
 Services are intended to maximize independence and encourage the integration of students with disabilities into all areas of college life.

-Students with disabilities may be elibible for Accessibility Services.
+Students with disabilities may be eligible for Accessibility Services and accommodations.
 Assurance of equal educational opportunities rests upon legal foundations established by federal law, specifically Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 By federal law, a person with a disability is a person who:

-Students with disabilities registered with CAS will be assigned an Academic Consultant (advanced graduate student in School Psychology) to work with them to arrange accommodations and identify existing campus resources (Writing Center, Tutoring Services, Wellness Center, advisors, etc.).
+Students with disabilities registered with The Center for Academic Success (CAS) will be assigned an Academic Consultant (advanced graduate student in School Psychology) to work with them to arrange accommodations and identify existing campus resources (Writing Center, Tutoring Services, Wellness Center, advisors, etc.).
 In addition, Academic Consultants will support self-advocacy development, time-management, organization, study skills, and test-taking strategies.

 All accommodations are determined on a case-by-case basis and should be discussed with the student’s Academic Consultant within the first two weeks of the semester, or as soon as the need for accommodation is determined to be appropriate.
 Common accommodations include but are not limited to: